djccarew/watson-dojo-pm-tester/README.md

 ![Create space in US][4]

+### Download patient data

+Use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/patientdataV6" target=download>patientdataV6.csv</a> CSV file in a separate tab.
+Click **Download** to download this file to your own device.

+  ![Download CSV][14]

-Congrats, you're now ready to start your data science experience :smiley:.
+Congrats, you're now ready to start your data science experience :smiley:!!

 # Step 1: Sign up for IBM Data Science Experience